NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/ShapeVariationAnalyzer/README.md

 ## Progress and Next Steps

--Data generated for each group with SMOTE algorithm -Test neural network with this new feature extraction -Add biological and clinical data to the neural network
+- Data generated for each group with SMOTE algorithm
+- Test neural network with this new feature extraction
+- Add biological and clinical data to the neural network

 # Illustrations